SUBSCRIBE TO OUR FREE NEWSLETTER

 Prayer and fellowship weren't the only things Tillman was seeking as she walked from the Ritz Carlton to church that Sunday morning.
 She was hoping somebody there would give her a ride back across the bridge to her apartment on the West Bank.

-My memory was shaky Thursday.
+My memory was shaky on Thursday.
 Did she ask me directly for a ride?
 I don't remember ever having talked to her before that morning.
 What words did we exchange before we got in my Toyota Tacoma pick-up and headed across the Crescent City Connection?
 She remembers announcing her need for a ride to Harvey.
 "And you said, 'I'll bring you home.'"

 As I drove her to Harvey, I couldn't help but wonder if I was not driving her to her death.
 Why doesn't she get out of here?
 Doesn't she know how bad this storm is expected to be?

-My friends and relatives were asking the same questions about me and my decision to stay.
+My friends and relatives asked the same questions about me and my decision to stay.
 But it was easier for me to recognize the danger Tillman was in than the danger I was in myself.
 I worried about how she would fare during the coming wind and rain -- especially when I saw that the apartment I took her to was flat on the ground with no elevation.

 It wasn't until our conversation at her 7th Ward home Thursday that Tillman rode out the storm in about the same place I did.
 She came back across the bridge later that Sunday, she said, and she and her family hunkered in an apartment at the B.W.
 Cooper housing development.
 That's just a stone's throw from The Times-Picayune building.